University Policy

 Definition of Prolonged Medical Condition

-A prolonged medical condition is a medical condition that requires an employee’s continuous absence from work for at least twenty (20) consecutive workdays, except as otherwise provided under this policy.
+A prolonged medical condition requires an employee’s continuous absence from work for at least twenty (20) consecutive workdays, except as otherwise provided under this policy.

 Exception to the 20-Day Minimum Requirement